gkanogiannis/BioInfoJava-Utils/README.md

 ## Features

+* 🚀 **Now ultra-fast with a superior multithreaded concurrency model and minimal RAM usage — from GBs down to just MBs!**
 * ⚙️ Compute sample-wise **distance matrices** from VCF (cosine) or FASTA (D2S) files
 * 🌳 Build **phylogenetic trees** using neighbor-joining algorithm
 * 🧬 Support for **hierarchical clustering** with dynamic tree pruning